emanuel2718/AstarPathfinding/README.md

 - [x] Reset visualizer option
 - [x] Add option for A* algorithm G, H and F scores on each square
 - [x] Handle exception (i.e start without end or start node)
-- [ ] Make a keybinds panel
+- [x] Make a keybinds panel
-- [ ] Make a better settings panel (Use tkinter)
+- [ ] Make the UI look more polished (i.e Settings panel, keybinds panel etc.)
-- [ ] Hndle diagonals, coordinates, scores in the settings panel with buttons (tkinter)
+- [ ] Make a better settings panel (interactive with buttons)
-- [ ] Refactor mouse and key handlers out of the main function (Clean it)
+- [ ] Refactor majority of the code (Mouse and key handlers etc.)
 - [ ] Show time it took to find the path
 - [ ] Optimize scores and coordinates renderer to handle different window sizes